-Three- and four-year-old funding can be used with two or more childcare providers if it meets your needs.
+The working parent entitlements and the three- and four-year-old funding can be used with two or more childcare providers if it meets your needs.
 But you can only go to two providers in one day.
 Some childcare providers will have a sole provider policy where you must take all your entitlement with them and will not allow split funding.